LiveTyping/hermitage/README.md

 ### Config file

-You may put your config in `config/main.php` or so.
+You can put your config in `config/main.php` or so.

 ```php
 return [